The Value of Community and having Good Neighbours

 Neither is it because we are now proud owners of a King of all Kings Scalextric Set - opened as an early birthday present for the self-same Saint Mick (honestly, talk about it being a day of 'toys' for boys' and yes, I know that is a sexist comment!)

-This event was organised by long time Broughton resident Ann Smith, after she had enjoyed a similar event in neighbouring village Waddingham.
+This event was organised by long time Broughton resident and member of the local community Ann Smith, after she had enjoyed a similar event in neighbouring village Waddingham.
 The singer was a man called Terry Carey, who looked, I thought, somewhere between Jeremy Clarkson and Tom Jones.
 He had clearly enjoyed his own recent trip to Tenerife as he mentioned it more than once, (we weren't at all jealous!), but had a great voice and was quick with a joke.
 He sang lots of golden oldies and got everyone hand tapping, singing along, with even a bit of dancing thrown in.
+It was great to see the local community coming together.

 The whole thing got me thinking about my question earlier in the week about which is preferable - a sleepy village or bustling city?
 Well the village certainly wasn't sleepy today and came out on top for several reasons: